minguncho/GPUSketch_bipartite/README.md

 There are 4 main stages in the code.

 1. Parsing input file.
-2. Build a buffer of global edges.
+2. Building a buffer of global edges.
 (Allocate memory, insert edges, sort, then remove duplicate edges)
-3. Shuffling edges in global edge buffer.
-(I expect this step should take the most)
+3. Shuffling edges in the global edge buffer.
+(I expect this step to take the most)
 4. Building a binary stream.

-This was log output for `reddit_100active_9sub_corpus.txt` on our machine:
+This was the log output for `reddit_100active_9sub_corpus.txt` on our machine:
 ```
 Dataset has 557314 users, 9 subreddits, and 592543 interactions
 Finished parsing input file: 0.224628s